-Workshops at the Coop are cancelled until further notice.
+Workshops at the Coop are canceled until further notice.
 We appreciate your understanding.
-Please check the main page of the website and the Coop’s social media for updates.
+Please check back for updates or follow us on Instagram or Twitter at @foodcoop.

 - The primary presenter must be a Coop member in good standing, although non-members may accompany them as a co-presenter.
 Please note that the meeting room is not available to outside groups or organizations to hold meetings or classes or to do fundraising.